prioritizr/wdpar/README.md

 > Protected Planet: The World Database on Protected Areas (WDPA),
 > \[insert month/year of the version downloaded\], Cambridge, UK:
 > UNEP-WCMC and IUCN.
 Available at: www.protectedplanet.net.

+To cite the World Database on Other Effective Area-Based Conservation Measures (WDOECM), please use:

+> UNEP-WCMC and IUCN (\[insert year of the version downloaded\])
+> Protected Planet: The world database on other effective area-based
+> conservation measures, \[insert month/year of the version
+> downloaded\], Cambridge, UK: UNEP-WCMC and IUCN.
+Available at:
+> www.protectedplanet.net.